Teeth whitening strips – Common side effects and how to manage them.

 How much pain can you expect?
 When?

-Especially in the case where you’re using a strips product that’s been coated with a comparatively lower-concentration whitener (here are examples of Whitestrips® products and their hydrogen peroxide concentration), the sensitivity usually just comes on gradually.
+Especially in the case where you’re using a strip product that’s been coated with a comparatively lower-concentration whitener (here are examples of Whitestrips® products and their hydrogen peroxide concentration), the sensitivity usually just comes on gradually.

 It may be persistent, possibly increasing a little each day with each treatment.
 Or just be noticeable for those first few hours following a bleaching session.
 With more potent strips, you may notice the sensitivity immediately upon the completion of even your first treatment.